million-views/packages/deepstate/README.md

 DeepState is a state management library powered by Signals & Proxies.
-It uses modern JavaScript features (ES6 Proxies) and a Signal-based core (specifically `@preact/signals-core`) to enable automatic **deep reactivity** throughout your state objects and arrays.
+It uses modern JavaScript features (ES6 Proxies) and a Signal-based core (specifically `@preact/signals-core` or compatible) to enable automatic **deep reactivity** throughout your state objects and arrays.
 This allows you to manage complex state naturally, writing updates like standard JavaScript mutations while benefiting from fine-grained reactivity powered by Signals.

-## 🤔 Why DeepState V2?
+## 🤔 Why DeepState?

 - **Intuitive DX:** Write state updates naturally (`state.user.name = 'Bob'`, `state.items.push(...)`).
 No complex reducers or manual spreading required for